 Recycling Existing Furniture

-When your kid leaves their bedroom behind, they’ll often have packed up their clothing and essentials, but leave behind much of their furniture.
-Dorm rooms are usually furnished, which means the college-bound don’t need to take much in the way of furniture.
-You could either sell it, donate it, pack it up in case they need any of it in the future, or you could see if any cast-offs could be repurposed into something that would go great in your new guest room.
+When your kid leaves their bedroom behind, they'll often have packed up their clothing and essentials, but leave behind much of their furniture.
+Dorm rooms are usually furnished, which means the college-bound don't need to take much in the way of furniture.
+You could either sell it, donate it, pack it up in case they do need any of it in the future, or you could see if any cast-offs could be repurposed into something that would go great in your new guest room.

 A Bold Opportunity

 Speaking of the design, there are generally two ways to approach the decor of a guest bedroom.
-On the one hand, since this is a space you won’t personally be using very often you could use this as an opportunity to take risks, choosing styles and colors that you wouldn’t normally use in decor.
-If you tend to prefer traditional decor, you might consider styling this new guest space so that it’s more contemporary, or perhaps an industrial, urban look.
+On the one hand, since this a space you won't personally be using very often, you could use this as an opportunity to take risks, choosing styles and colors that you wouldn't normally use in decor.
+If you tend to prefer traditional decor, you might consider styling this new guest space so that it's more contemporary, or perhaps an industrial, urban look.
 Thinking outside the box and utilizing types of design that are outside your typical comfort zone can be a lot of fun and perhaps a great form of therapy for an empty nester.

 Two Twin Beds

 Having two separate beds has become one of the preferred guest room setups.
-It’s popular because having two twin beds allows two guests that are not a couple to have separate beds in which they can each sleep rather than having to bunk together in a single bed.
-This also means you could have two single visitors at the same time, assuming they’re both family and wouldn’t mind staying in the same room.
-Visiting college students will likely bring friends or a candidate spouse other home for visits or to meet the family, and it’s more appropriate—or perhaps just gives parents more peace of mind—to have separate accommodations.
+It's popular because having two twin beds allows two guests that are not a couple to have separate beds in which they can each sleep rather than having to bunk together in a single bed.
+This also means that you could have two single visitors at the same time, assuming they're both family and wouldn't mind staying in the same room.
+Visiting college students will likely bring friends or a candidate spouse other home for visits or to meet the family, and it's more appropriate–or perhaps just gives the parents more peace of mind–to have separate accommodations.

 Twin beds are typically much less expensive than larger beds.
-Additionally, they’re smaller size allows you to have two separate beds even in a somewhat limited space.
-You can either buy the whole setup—mattresses, frames, headboards—or forego the headboards if you want to save money or prefer the no-headboard look.
+Additionally, there smaller size allows you to have two separate beds even in a somewhat limited space.
+You can either buy the whole setup–mattresses, frames, headboards–or forego the headboards if you want to save money or prefer the no-headboard look.